Proximal Inference for Indirect and Intervening Effects in Population Interventions: Causal Identification via the Generalized Front-Door Strategy

-\text{M2} asserts the absence of the discernible single-world confounding between $M$ and $A$ conditional on $L$, while \text{M3} posits the absence of the indiscernible cross-world confounding between $Y$ and $M$ given $A$ and $L$.
-It is worth noting that their model only accommodates the unmeasured confounder $V$ but assumes the absence of $U$, ensuring that $L$ captures all confounding in the $A-M$ and $M-Y$ relationships.
-Under conditions \text{M1-M3}, \cite{fulcher2020robust} elaborate that the mediation functional $\psi = \E\left [ Y(A, M(0)) \right ]$ is identified by the \textit{generalized front-door formula}:
+M1 claims that interventions on the exposure $A$ are well-defined.
+M2 asserts the absence of the discernible single-world confounding between $M$ and $A$ conditional on $L$.
+Notably, M3 is a cross-world exchangeability assumption that is untestable even in principle \citep{dawid2000causal, robins2010alternative}, and stronger than only assuming that the $M-Y$ relation does not have unmeasured confounding, which posits the absence of the indiscernible cross-world confounding between $Y$ and $M$ given $A$ and $L$.
+Figure~\ref{fig: Fulcher} illustrates conditions M1-M3 under the Nonparametric Structural Equation Model with Independent Errors (NPSEM-IE) interpretation of the causal diagram \citep{robins1986new, pearl2009causality}.
+Importantly, this model permits an unmeasured $A-Y$ confounder ($V$) but assumes no unmeasured confounders ($U$) affect the $A-M$ or $M-Y$ relationships.
+Under M1-M3, $\psi$ is identified by the \textit{generalized front-door formula}:

-named for its generalization to \textit{Pearl's front-door formula} \citep{pearl2009causality} which identifies counterfactual means under different conditions.
-Figure~\ref{fig: mediation}(a) illustrates conditions \text{M1-M3} under the Nonparametric Structural Equation Model with Independent Errors (NPSEM-IE) interpretation of the causal diagram \citep{robins1986new, pearl2009causality}.

-While the generalized front-door formula~\eqref{eq: PIIE-front door} identifies $\psi$, it assumes no unmeasured confounding in the $A-M$ and $M-Y$ relationships.
-However, unmeasured confounders often directly affect the mediator in practical applications.
-Particularly, the mediator variable in our running example, depersonalization symptoms may be directly influenced by unmeasured confounders.
-Figure~\ref{fig: mediation}(b) illustrates a scenario where the conditional exchangeability assumption \text{M2} and the cross-world assumption \text{M3} are violated due to the presence of a generic unmeasured confounder $U$, a common cause of $\left \{ A, M, Y \right \}$.
-Under such a complicated confounding mechanism, the generalized front-door formula~\eqref{eq: PIIE-front door} for identifying PIIE no longer holds.

-To address this issue, we posit the following standard assumptions for identifying $\psi$ in the presence of unmeasured confounders $(U, V)$.
-Consistent with notations in the proximal causal inference context, suppose the measured covariate has been decomposed into three components $L = (X, W, Z)$.